 In an ideal world, every bar would have activities.
-That way, life would never be boring, and every bad date could be saved by a round of darts.
-Since we don’t live in an ideal world, however, we’ve put together a list of our favorite places to drink and play something.
-Get some friends together, then head to one these spots and play a game that you’re probably less skilled at than you think.
+That way, life would never be boring, and every bad date could be saved by a round of skee-ball or Pictionary.
+But our world isn’t quite there yet - so we put together a list of our favorite places to drink and play games.
+Get some friends together, then head to one of these spots and try to make it through an hour of shuffleboard or Scrabble without getting weirdly competitive.

-If you’ve seen pictures of old men rolling balls in a town square in Italy, that’s bocce ball.
+Maybe you’ve seen pictures of old people rolling balls in a town square in Italy.
+That’s bocce.
 Union Hall has two indoor bocce courts, and they’re first-come-first-served (unless a bocce league is using them).
 So go ahead and learn how to play.
 It isn’t hard, and it’s good for groups, because everyone will be equally bad at it.
 The courts might be full when you get there, but you can always just grab a cocktail and wait on a couch.
 This place feels like the library in a hunting lodge, so it’s also pretty good for date night.

-Fat Cat isn’t where to have a first date, and it isn’t where you have a second, third, or fourth date either.
+Fat Cat isn’t where you have a first date, and it isn’t where you have a second, third, or fourth date either.
 It just isn’t romantic.
-But it does have is games.
-Fat Cat has ping pong, pool, shuffleboard, foosball, checkers, chess, and probably a bunch of other things that we’re forgetting.
+But it does have games.
+This West Village bar has ping pong, pool, shuffleboard, foosball, checkers, chess, and probably a bunch of other things that we’re forgetting.
 That’s what you come here for.
 Sure, it kind of feels like the common area of a frat house, and you have to pay a cover - but at least they have live music, and they’re open until 5am every single night.
-If you want to play something in the West Village, this is the place.

-Two-Bit’s is another good spot to grab a drink and play an arcade game that somehow still exists, including that one where you hit a punching bag to prove to your friends that you care about how strong they think you are.
-It might not be as big as Barcade, but it also doesn’t get as busy, and while it isn’t especially vibey, it’s a good place to kill time on the Lower East Side.
+Two-Bit’s is a good spot to grab a drink and play some arcade games, including that one where you hit a punching bag to show your friends you care how strong they think you are.
+It might not be as big as Barcade, but it also doesn’t get as busy, and while it isn’t especially charming or attractive, it’s a good place to kill time on the Lower East Side.
 Stop by the next time you and a friend don’t want to be the first ones to a party, and find a fighting game so you can mash all the buttons until you probably lose.

 Technically, this country club has a golf course.
-Although, technically, that golf course is a mini-golf course, and it’s the worst you’ve ever seen.
+Although, also technically, that golf course is a mini-golf course - and it’s the worst you’ve ever seen.
 Also, this “country club” is actually a dive bar.
-They do have Big Buck Hunter, however, and crappy mini-golf is better than no mini golf at all.
+They do have Big Buck Hunter, however, and bad mini-golf is better than no mini golf at all.
 So if you’re in Williamsburg (not Bushwick, despite the name) and you want cheap drinks and a few games, come here.

-If you’re looking for a real mini-golf experience, go to Brooklyn Crab.
-You’ll have to travel all the way to Redhook, but the space is huge, with plenty of indoor and outdoor seating, and you can always go buy a dresser at Ikea after.
-This is a seafood restaurant that specializes in crab and lobster, and it happens to have a great backyard with mini-golf and cornhole (that one game where you throw beanbags).
-If it’s nice out and you want to eat seafood and play something, consider making a trip over.
+When you want a real mini-golf experience, go to Brooklyn Crab.
+You’ll have to travel all the way to Red Hook, but the space is huge, with plenty of indoor and outdoor seating, and you can always go buy a dresser at Ikea afterwards.
+This is a seafood restaurant that specializes in crab and lobster, and it happens to have a great backyard full of games.
+If it’s nice out and you want to eat shellfish and play something, make a trip over.

 Nowadays is a huge outdoor bar, and ideally it’s where you’d start every weekend in the summer.
-It’s in Ridgewood, but it’s worth making a trip out every once in awhile, even if you don’t live nearby.
-Maybe even do it while the L train is still running.
+This place is in Ridgewood, and it’s worth making a trip out every once in a while, even if you don’t live nearby.
 You can hang at a picnic table outside, have some drinks, and play ping pong.
 Or, if you come on a Sunday afternoon, you can take part in the dance party known as Mr. Sunday.